 Moving to Valencia for your studies will be a life changing adventure.
 Valencia is a city on mid-eastern Spanish coast, combining both sun and beaches with cosmopolitan way of living.
 The city is famous for its Mediterranean cuisine and renowned for its Paella and Horchata drink, which is made of tiger nuts.
 The cost of living in Valencia is fairer than other cities in Spain such as Madrid or Barcelona, this is great news for students on a budget.
-The guide includes; information about what property types and universities are in Valencia, helping ease your transition once you move to Valencia.
+The guide includes; information about what property types and universities are in Valencia, helping ease your transition to Valencia.
 Finding suitable student accommodation in Valencia is important for your studies.
-So be aware of your proximity.
-Being closer to your studies helps minimise daily stress, this promotes a happier experience whilst studying.

-Sharing is great way to get to know other people in the city and boosts confidence.
-By choosing to share a student home you will be co-living with other peers or young professions.
+Shared houses in Valencia are great way to get to know other people in the city and boosts confidence.
+By choosing to share a student home you will be co-living with other peers or young professionals.
 Student flats in Valencia come with a kitchen i.e cooking area and storage and a bathroom.
-Some may also include extra amenities, including a lounge or garden.
-Generally all shared houses in Valencia will come fitted with furniture.

 If you are considering to rent your own student apartment in Valencia, you must be aware that this is the most pricey option.
 Splitting the cost of the apartment, is a great alternative for friends or couples looking at apartments in Valencia.

 Rooms for rent in Valencia will be found in student halls, these can be private or run by the university.
-Living amongst peers is great for making long lasting friendships.
-Student residence halls are a hands-on way of student living and it can get hectic.
-A student room in Valencia will typically be furnished and consist of a bed, desk plus shared bathroom/kitchen area.
+Living with other students is a great option to create and start long lasting friendships.
+Student residence halls are a hands-on way of student living in a Valencia student room can get very hectic.

 Planning a fast and easy commute to university reduces daily stress level.
 When looking for student housing be sure to look out for other amenities, such as super markets and other local convenience stores.
 Therefore, looking at suitable student housing close proximity to your university is vital.
 When looking at where to live in Valencia the district of el Pla del Real has many neighbourhoods, the Exposicio neighbourhood shares its borders with Mestalla and Ciutat Universitària areas.
 The Exposicio neighbourhood is full of wonderful local restaurants and shops.
 It’s chilled atmosphere makes Exposicio great for relaxing amongst its pavement cafes.
 The Mestalla neighbourhood is right by the Universidad Europea de Valencia and is where the Valencia football stadium is located.